eric-culhane/eric-culhane.github.io/biography.md

 B.A. in Media Studies from Pomona College.

-Contact: eric.culhane@gmail.com
+Contact: eric.culhane@gmail.com or
-<a href="https://www.linkedin.com/in/eric-culhane/">Connect with me on LinkedIn</a>
+<a href="https://www.linkedin.com/in/eric-culhane/">connect with me on LinkedIn</a>